matthewloweng/book-library/README.md

 ## Contributing

 If you'd like to contribute to this project, please fork the repository and make a pull request with your proposed changes.
 Please ensure your code adheres to the existing style and includes any necessary tests.

-## Credits

-This project was created by Matthew Löweng as part of a learning exercise in building web applications with Node.js and Express.

 ## License